guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 3. There are 3 things I have learned never to discuss with people: religion, politics and the Great Pumpkin.

-4. Don't let somebody tell you, you can not do some.
+4. Don't ever let somebody tell you, you can not do something.

+5. I have come here to chew bubblegum and kick ass, and I'm all out of bubblegum.

+6.